dreadwrr/spotifyPopups/README.md

 Powershell commands:

-import-module ./Spotify-PowerShell-master/module/Spotify.psm1
+1. import-module ./Spotify-PowerShell-master/module/Spotify.psm1

-$url = New-SpotifyAccessToken -ClientId "putyourclientidhere" -PassThru Start-Process $url
+2. $url = New-SpotifyAccessToken -ClientId "putyourclientidhere" -PassThru
+3. Start-Process $url
+.
+.

-Follow onscreen instructions and paste the code into terminal
+Follow onscreen instructions and paste the code into terminal .
+.
 once you paste and run the code
+4. follow unscreen instructions and paste into command and execute .

-Update-SpotifyAccessToken
+5. Update-SpotifyAccessToken
+.
+.
+.
 Once you have done that
+.
+.
+.
+.

-download my powershell script and ahk file and put in the same directory. open spotifyPopups.ps1 and edit your working directory open volumechange.ahk and edit your working directory
+download my powershell script and ahk file and put in the same directory of your choosing. open spotifyPopups.ps1 and edit your working directory open volumechange.ahk and edit your working directory